 Biochar, like all activated carbon, will filter many types of organic and inorganic impurities from water.
 Water in developed countries is already well purified.
 The use of biochar is more likely in developing countries without sewage treatment infrastructure.
 This solution is taking off in developing countries where locally made biochar can be used over expensive activated carbon.
 Aqueous Solutions have a great overview of their website.

-Thank you for reading about the possible uses of biochar for water and gas filtration.
-This is one of five articles on the uses of biochar – follow the links below:
+Thank you for reading about the possible uses of biochar for water and gas filtration!

 This blog was updated in March 2023 to reflect latest information on the new SF40 biochar multi-purpose compost.